BouchardLab/pyuoi/causal_net/nonStation_ver3c_states_EM_FDR/README.md

 # PRISM-EM 3c Training

-This directory contains the lag-1 PRISM-EM trainer and the FDR bagging fitters.
+This directory contains the lag-1 PRISM-EM trainer, FDR bagging fitters, and the Stage (c) de-biased refit.

-The two entry points share the same core implementation in `PrismEM_Workhorse3c.py`:
+The main pipeline entry points are:

 - `prism_EM_train3c.py`: ordinary time-ordered EM fit used for state discovery.